sfc-gh-tmeacham/snowflake-propagate-column-comments/plan.md

 * **Parameters:** It accepts a `RUN_ID` and all necessary identifiers for the source column.
 * **Logic:**
     1. Constructs the fully qualified name for the source column (e.g., `MY_DB.MY_SCHEMA.MY_TABLE.MY_COL`).
     2. Calls `GET_LINEAGE` for that specific column to get its downstream dependencies.
+This function requires `ACCOUNT_USAGE` and is subject to its latency.
     3. It loops through the downstream lineage objects, ordered by distance, joining with `SNOWFLAKE.ACCOUNT_USAGE.COLUMNS` to get comments.
     4. The first non-empty comment found is recorded.
 If other comments exist at the same lineage distance, a flag is set.
 The search loop is then broken.
     5. It uses a single `INSERT` statement to log the outcome to `COMMENT_PROPAGATION_STAGING`, tagged with the `RUN_ID`.
 It populates the `STATUS` column and leaves fields `NULL` where no comment was found.